BWhannou/Neural-Network-tutorial/README.md

 # Neural Network tutorial
- this repository will present a way to implement a simple Neural Network from scratch
+ This repository will present a way to implement a simple Neural Network from scratch